Indiana University of Pennsylvania

-Indiana University of Pennsylvania (IUP) is a public research university in Indiana, Pennsylvania.
-As of fall 2021, the university enrolled 7,044 undergraduates and 1,865 postgraduates, for a total enrollment of 9,009 students.
+Indiana University of Pennsylvania (IUP) is a public research university in Indiana, Pennsylvania, United States.
+The university is accredited by the Middle States Commission on Higher Education and classified among "R2: Doctoral Universities – High Spending and Doctorate Production".
+As of 2024, the university enrolled over 9,000 undergraduate and graduate students.
 The university is 55 mi northeast of Pittsburgh.
 It is governed by a local Council of Trustees and the Board of Governors of the Pennsylvania State System of Higher Education.
 IUP has branch campuses at Punxsutawney, Northpointe, and Monroeville.
 IUP is accredited by the Middle States Commission on Higher Education.

 History

+19th century

-IUP was conceived as Indiana Normal School, first chartered in 1871 by Indiana County investors.
-The school was created under the Normal School Act, which passed the Pennsylvania General Assembly on May 20, 1875.
-Normal schools established under the act were to be private corporations in no way dependent upon the state treasury.
-They were to be "state" normal schools only in the sense of being officially recognized by the commonwealth.
+IUP was initiated as Indiana Normal School and first chartered by Indiana County investors in 1871.
+It was created under the Normal School Act of 1875.
+Normal schools established under the act were to be private corporations, independent of the state treasury.
+They were "state" schools only in the sense of being officially recognized by the commonwealth.